“I can’t seem to keep up with the changes in my job and industry.”

 “I’m feeling less and less valuable at work these days… it feels like the younger members of staff are so much smarter than me…”

 “I feel so overwhelmed like I don’t know enough.
 What can I do to have a fighting chance against the competition?”

 “I think I’ve peaked.
 I’m not sure I’m cut out for this anymore.”

 I absolutely love what I do as a career and leadership coach, but want to know one of the saddest things about it?
-Hearing incredible women beat themselves down, compare themselves with everyone else, and feel inferior as a result.
+Hearing incredible women beat themselves down with self-sabotaging thoughts and then comparing themselves with everyone else, and feeling inferior as a result.
 Though it comes with the territory, it breaks my heart every time.

 What inspired me to write this article is a recent conversation I had with one of my clients.
 Amber talked about her team of young people with new ideas and fresh perspectives and described how insecure she felt among them.
 She questioned her ability to lead a group of people who seemed so much smarter and more forward-thinking than her.